Akshaysikhakolli/Agriculture-Crop-Recommendation/README.md

 If you have any questions, suggestions, or feedback, don't hesitate to click on-> About us.
 We value your input and strive to continually improve our service.

 execution part:---
-install the requried modules
+install the requried modules,
-its a python flask application run this program by using the **python main.py**
+its a python flask application, run this program by using the **python main.py..**